Best Tea for Non Tea Drinkers

 Got ya!
 Herbal “teas” are not actually tea, but most people call them that, anyway.
 (Guilty.)
 You may also hear them called “infusions” or “tisanes.”
 Really, herbal teas are made from steeping herbs, spices, or other plant materials in hot water.

-10 Best Teas for Non Tea Drinkers
+Close-up of loose leaf herbal tea in a white bowl with text overlay: 10 Best Teas for Non Tea Drinkers

 Understanding the basics of the different tea species is the best place to start if you want to learn how to start liking tea.
 But if you’re not interested in the nitty-gritty details and just want to make tea drinking a daily habit and find the best tea for new drinkers, I’ll cut right to the chase.